coreinfrastructure/best-practices-badge/doc/security.md

 A session is created for each user who successfully logs in.

-As discussed later in verification, we expressly include tests in our test suite of our authentication system to ensure that in 'local' accounts correct passwords allow login, while incorrect and unfilled passwords lead to login failure.
-It's important to test that certain actions that *must* fail for security reasons do indeed fail (testing to ensure that actions will fail when they should fail is termed "negative testing").
-We trust external systems to verify their external accounts (that means we trust GitHub to verify a GitHub account).

 #### Authorization

 Users who have not authenticated themselves can only perform